ananthvk/confparse/README.md

-# cppstarter
+# confparse
-A C++ starter template for a header only library
+A C++ header only library to parse simple INI like configuration files.

 ## How to use?
-This is a header only library, so it does not require additional steps, just copy `cppstarter.h` from `include/` directory and use it in your project.
+This is a header only library, so it does not require additional steps, just copy `confparse.h` from `include/` directory and use it in your project.

 ## Running tests
 Install Meson, and a backend (such as Ninja) and run the following commands: